Mental health services available to young people up to 25 in Gloucestershire

 Location

 Cotswold Counselling can help you understand what you're feeling and find ways to help yourself.
 For ages 18 and over.
-Call Cotswold Counselling on 01285 885 830 Appointments can be face-to-face, over Zoom or on the phone, from Monday to Friday, 9am to 8pm.
+Call Cotswold Counselling on 01285 885 830 (the phone is manned between 10am - 12 noon every week day but there is an answerphone outside these times) or complete the online request form.
+Counselling is available at various times from 9am - 9pm between Monday and Friday.

 • Get support for pregnancy-related issues from Footsteps Counselling & Care (free)